Wanchunwei/leetcode/README.md

 General Implementation step:
 1. Traverse and collect all the start nodes and push them in a queue.
-2. while the queue becomes empty:
+2. while the queue becomes empty (Add extra Set if needed):
    * Poll one node from the queue each time and find its neighbors.
-   * Push the neighbors (in some conditions) into the queue.
+   * (if Set does not contains neighbors)Push the neighbors (in some conditions) into the queue.
 3. Return.

 - [Medium - 102 Binary Tree Level Order Traversal](https://github.com/Wanchunwei/leetcode/blob/master/notes/Binary_Tree_Level_Order_Traversal.md)